-You can graduate with honors by completing twelve credit hours of honors coursework in your major.
+You can graduate with distinction in your major by completing twelve credit hours of honors coursework in your field.
 It is an enriching experience that can give you a competitive edge when you make application for prestigious fellowships and awards or apply to graduate school.
-Completion of departmental honors is NOT required for graduation from the Honors College.
+Completion of the distinction program honors is NOT required for graduation from the Honors College.

 Students wishing to graduate with honors in their major should do the following: